Last Updated: September 21, 2022

 Spinner vs. Roller Luggage – Which should you buy?

-Spinners are gaining more and more popularity nowadays as it’s supposed to be easier to maneuver.
+Spinners are very popular nowadays and are supposed to be easier to maneuver.
 Spinner luggage stands upright on four wheels, requiring less effort in rolling the luggage around.
-The traditional roller luggage has two wheels that is pulled by the handle.

 There is no perfect type of luggage, but there are pros and cons to both spinners and rollers.